telerik/xaml-docs/controls/radgridview/grouping/aggregates.md

 	</telerik:RadGridView>
 {{endregion}}

 In this case, you can show the aggregate results for a particular group in a special row just below the group header row.
-This row is divided into cells which are aligned with the repsective columns and show the aggregate results for the particular column.
+This row is divided into cells which are aligned with the respective columns and show the aggregate results for the particular column.

 This feature can be controlled by applying a __Style__ targeting the **GroupHeaderRow** and setting its **ShowGroupHeaderColumnAggregates** property to **True**.
 As the GroupHeaderRow is only used in the **Flat** [GroupRenderMode]({%slug gridview-grouping-groupingmodes%}) of the control, this feature is only available in this mode.